sonnyp/Junction/README.md

 Make sure the application desktop file has a `MimeType` key that matches the type of resource you want it to handle.
 For example if you want the application `~/.local/share/applications/my-custom-browser.desktop` to handle web content; add the following `MimeType=text/html;text/xml;application/xhtml+xml;text/mml;x-scheme-handler/http;x-scheme-handler/https;`.

+The `[Desktop Entry]` of the `.desktop` file must be the first section as mandated by the specification.

 The desktop filename should be unique.
 Junction can't display both `/usr/share/applicatins/firefox.desktop` and `~/.local/share/applications/firefox.desktop`.
 The second overrides the first.

 Finally - make sure to run `update-desktop-database ~/.local/share/applications` after installing a desktop file.